-You might be best known for writing about music, politics, primates, or the adventures of made-up people, but ECW wants to give you a chance to expound on something different.
-On that thing that makes an evangelist of you, that makes you hold party guests hostage long after the coffee has gone cold or has you giving a well-intentioned Skinny Puppy CD to your grandma or Empire DVDs to your dad.
+You might be best known for writing about music, politics, or the adventures of made-up people, but ECW wants to give you a chance to expound on something different.
+On that thing that makes an evangelist of you, that makes you hold party guests hostage long after the coffee has gone cold or has you playing a Rage Against the Machine track for your grandma or streaming Fleabag episodes for your dad.

 Running between 20,000 and 40,000 words, Pop Classics are short books that pack a big punch, and just might be the thing to give your dinner companions some peace . . . or give you a legitimate reason to keep on talking.

-To submit a Pop Classics proposal, send an email to Jen Knoch at firstname.lastname@example.org with the subject: “Pop Classics Proposal: Friday Night Lights” (or whatever your subject may be).
+To submit a Pop Classics proposal, send an email to Jen Sookfong Lee at email@example.com with the subject: “Pop Classics Proposal: Friday Night Lights” (or whatever your subject may be).

 Your proposal should include the following elements:

 Feel free to spread the word: share this proposal with other pop culture enthusiasts of your acquaintance.